-E. Commissioning Agent (CA):
+Commissioning Agent (CA):

-1. The CA is not responsible for design concept, design criteria, compliance with codes, design or general construction scheduling, cost estimating, or construction management.
+- 2. The CA is not responsible for design concept, design criteria, compliance with codes, design or general construction scheduling, cost estimating, or construction management.
 The CA may assist with problem solving, non-conformance issues or deficiencies, but ultimately that responsibility resides with the CM and the A/E. The primary role of the CA is to develop and coordinate the execution of a testing plan, observe and document performance to verify that systems are functioning in accordance with the Contract Documents.
-The Contractors will provide all tools or the use of tools to start, check out and functionally test equipment and systems.

-2. Construction and Acceptance Phase:

-- a.
-Coordinate and direct the commissioning activities in a logical, sequential and efficient manner using consistent protocols and forms, centralized documentation, clear and regular communications and consult with all necessary parties, frequently updated timelines and schedules and provide technical expertise. - b.
+The Contractors will provide all tools or the use of tools to start, check out and functionally test equipment and systems. - 3.
+Construction and Acceptance Phase: - a.
+Coordinate and direct the commissioning activities in a logical, sequential and efficient manner using consistent protocols and forms, centralized documentation, clear and regular communications and consult with all necessary parties, frequently updated timelines and schedules and provide technical expertise.

+- b.
 Coordinate the commissioning work and, with the CM, ensure that commissioning activities are being scheduled into the master schedule. - c.
 Update the Commissioning Plan as the project progresses - d.
 Plan and conduct a commissioning coordination meeting and other commissioning meetings. - e.
 Request and review additional information required to perform commissioning tasks, including O&M materials, contractor start-up and checkout procedures. - f.
 Before startup, gather and review the current control sequences and interlocks and work with contractor and design engineers until sufficient clarity has been obtained, in writing, to be able to write detailed testing procedures. - g.
 Concurrent with the A/E reviews, review Contractor submittals for systems being commissioned for compliance with commissioning needs. - h.
 Review and, where necessary, write and distribute prefunctional tests and checklists. - i.
 Perform site visits, as necessary, to observe component and system installations. - j.
 Attend selected planning and job-site meetings to obtain information on construction progress.
 Review construction meeting minutes for revisions/substitutions relating to the commissioning process.
 Assist in resolving any discrepancies. - k.
-Witness selected parts of the piping tests and flushing procedures, sufficient to be confident that proper procedures are being followed.
-The contractor shall provide a minimum of two days notice to CA as to when testing shall be completed.
-Include Contractor's documentation of this testing and include the commissioning record. - 1.
-Witness selected parts of the ductwork testing and cleaning procedures, sufficient to be confident that proper procedures are being followed.
-The contractor shall provide a minimum of two days notice to CA as to when testing shall be completed.
-Include Contractor's documentation of this testing and include the commissioning record. - m.
-Obtain Contractor Signature, fill in Prefunctional startup checklists, review and approve completed Prefunctional test and startup reports. - n.
-Review TAB execution plan and readiness of CC to assist in the process.

-- o.
-Review completed air and water balancing reports and verify by spot testing, and selected site observation. - p.
-Write the functional performance test procedures for equipment and systems with assistance from installing contractors. - q.
+Obtain Contractor Signature, fill in Prefunctional startup checklists, review and approve completed Prefunctional test and startup reports. - 1.
+Review TAB execution plan and readiness of CC to assist in the process. - m.
+Review completed air and water balancing reports and verify by spot testing, and selected site observation. - n.
+Write the functional performance test procedures for equipment and systems with assistance from installing contractors. - o.
 Coordinate, witness and approve functional performance tests.
-Coordinate retesting as necessary until satisfactory performance is achieved. - r.
-Analyze sufficient functional performance trend logs and monitoring data to verify performance. - s.
-Maintain a master issues and deficiencies log separate from the testing record. - t.
-Provide the CM and Owner with written progress reports noting substantive issues with recommended actions. - u.
-Oversee and approve (but do not conduct) the training of the Owner's operating personnel. - v.
-Review and approve the O&M manuals. - w.
-Provide a final commissioning report (as described in this section).
+Coordinate retesting as necessary until satisfactory performance is achieved. - p.
+Analyze sufficient functional performance trend logs and monitoring data to verify performance. - q.
+Maintain a master issues and deficiencies log separate from the testing record. - r.
+Provide the CM and Owner with written progress reports noting substantive issues with recommended actions. - s.
+Oversee and approve (but do not conduct) the training of the Owner's operating personnel. - t.
+Review and approve the O&M manuals. - u.
+Provide a final commissioning report (as described in this section). - 4.
+Warranty Period: - a.
+Coordinate and supervise required seasonal or deferred testing and deficiency corrections. - E. Construction Manager (CM):